premilab-test/premilab-test.github.io/_pages/about.md

 Openning Positions
 =====
 Full scholarship Ph.D. positions avaliable.
 Please email me with a copy of your CV if you are interested in the above opportunities.
+For more informatino pleaes check the [Opportunities](/opportunities/) page.

 News